(above picture)502nd PIR Patch

 where they hoped to choke off the allied supply lines.
 At that time Shaef's Reserve consisted of the 101st and 82nd Airborne Divisions.
 The 101st was ordered to the vitally important town of Bastogne which was the key to the German counteroffensive.
 From Bastogne radiated several roads that were essential to the German juggernaut.
 The 101st was jammed into trucks for an overnight rush to Bastogne in Belgium on Dec.
 18th.
 The defense of Bastogne by the 101st presented a formidable obstacle to the surging Fifth Panzer Army of Hasso von Manteuffel.
 In the ensuing days the encircled 101st engaged in vicious fighting.
 The 502nd held positions on the north and northwest portion of the envelopment.

 After the Germans had failed to break through in other sections of the circle, they sent probes, which attempted to penetrate the areas defended by the 502nd.
+Without appropriate look outs or the use of such modern day equipment as security cameras, the squad was somewhat vulnerable.
 In an attack that took place on Christmas morning in the Hemroulle area of Belgium, numerous German tanks penetrated the line.
 Simultaneously farther north strong German infantry elements infiltrated the town of Champs.
 Two of the German tanks which drove north from Hemroulle attempted to bypass the 502 Regimental C.P. at the Rolle Chateau.
-In this attack Sky Jackson of the 502nd won the Silver Star for single handedly hitting the two tanks with bazooka fire knocking out one.
+In this attack Sky Jackson of the 502nd received the Silver Star for single handedly hitting the two tanks with bazooka fire knocking out one.
 The other tank escaped only to be destroyed at Champs by another 502nd member John Ballard of A Company who was

 killed on January 3 1945 in another action.
 Finally, on December 26th Patton's 4th Armor Division broke through the encirclement and the lifting of the siege of Bastogne began.